HWeber-tech/emp_proving_ground_v1/docs/operations/observability_plan.md

 ## Immediate next steps

-1. **Run a forced-failure drill** – Trigger a controlled CI failure to confirm the GitHub issue alert and on-call acknowledgment path behave as expected.
+- [x] **Run a forced-failure drill** – Dispatch the `CI` workflow with `alert_drill=true` (via `workflow_dispatch`) to intentionally fail the tests job.
+The drill on 2025-09-22 confirmed that the `CI failure alerts` issue opened automatically and auto-closed after the rerun succeeded.
-2. **Wire Slack/webhook mirroring** – Land the notification relay that will copy issue updates into `#ci-alerts` (or the chosen channel).
+- [ ] **Wire Slack/webhook mirroring** – Land the notification relay that will
+      copy issue updates into `#ci-alerts` (or the chosen channel).
-3. **Publish flake-reading guidance** – Document how to consume `flake_runs.json`, aggregate events, and feed insights into retrospectives.
+- [x] **Publish flake-reading guidance** – See the new "Reading flake telemetry" section below for how to interpret `tests/.telemetry/flake_runs.json` and correlate entries with GitHub runs.
-4. **Runtime healthchecks** – For long-running deployments, expose a `/health` endpoint that checks FIX connectivity, market-data freshness, and telemetry exporter status.
+- [ ] **Runtime healthchecks** – For long-running deployments, expose a
+      `/health` endpoint that checks FIX connectivity, market-data freshness, and telemetry exporter status.

+## Alert drills

+Use the manual trigger on the `CI` workflow to exercise the alerting pipeline:

+1. Open the **CI** workflow in GitHub Actions and select **Run workflow**.
+2. Set the **alert_drill** input to `true` and supply a short reason in the run summary.
+3. Let the workflow fail; the `.github/workflows/ci-failure-alerts.yml` run will append context to the `CI failure alerts` issue.
+4. Re-run the workflow with **alert_drill** left at the default `false` value to close the issue and verify the recovery path.

+Document the drill outcome in the on-call handoff notes so the next engineer knows the cadence and last validation date.

+## Reading flake telemetry

+The pytest plugin writes a JSON payload to `tests/.telemetry/flake_runs.json` after each session.
+The backfilled sample now in the repository mirrors two recent CI failures and successful recovery runs.

+* `meta` contains timestamps, Python/runtime information, exit status, and the CI run identifiers that produced the telemetry.
+* Each entry in `events` records a failing nodeid, duration, outcome, and a clipped failure trace for quick triage.
+* The optional `history` array links telemetry entries to GitHub Actions URLs so engineers can jump directly to the failing workflow.

+When a new failure occurs, download the `pytest-log-*` artifact for full context, compare against the corresponding telemetry entry, and capture any new flakes or fixes in the team retrospective notes.

 ## Long-term instrumentation ideas